 When an answer candidate word is a common noun, it is classified using the previously mentioned thesaurus by Sekine et al. But, as for the case where a common noun is a compound word, because only a few compound words are described in the thesaurus directly, classification is done by the following four rules.
-Rule 1 is the highest, and rule 4 is the lowest as for the order of priority of the rules.
+Rule 1 has the highest and rule 4 has the lowest priority, respectively, in applying the rules.